ocelotconsulting/ocelotconsulting.github.io/_drafts/2018-01-08-rust-error-handling.md

 has made me rethink the utility of exceptions.
 While I'm not sure I'm convinced that error values are superior to exceptions in all situations, I think I understand why Rust was designed that way.

-If you're interested in Rust, I recommend the [second edition](https://doc.rust-lang.org/book/second-edition/) of the free rust online book (in draft at the time of this writing).
+Check out the [second edition](https://doc.rust-lang.org/book/second-edition/) of the free Rust online book (in draft at the time of this writing) if you want to give Rust a try.
 It's going to take some time and patience but if you're like me it will open you up to some new ideas.

 Thanks for reading.